v-rajagt/IntuneDocs/intune/apps/apps-win32-app-management.md

 ### Step 4: Configure app installation details
 1. In the **Add app** pane, select **Program** to configure the app installation and removal commands for the app.
-2. Add the complete installation command line to install the app.
+2. To configure the **Install command**, add the complete installation command line to install the app.

     For example, if your app filename is **MyApp123**, add the following:<br>
     `msiexec /p “MyApp123.msp”`<p>